nathansebhastian/omnifood/README.md

 ## On sign-up section I learned:
 * Design with border radius
-* Box shadow from Google material design
+* Box shadow to create Google Material Design appearance

+## On contact form I learned:
+* Creating semantically correct contact form and style it

 ------------------------------------------------